 Programs could include:

-• New components to an existing program - adding new feature to a program that is already successful to attract a greater community awareness/participation
+- New components to an existing program - adding new features to a program that is already successful to attract a greater community awareness/participation

 Eligible expenses include:

-The purpose of the Parkland County Micro Grant is to assists organizations with funding for projects that meet the needs of our residents through the benefits of culture, recreation and sport.
+The purpose of the Parkland County Micro Grant is to assist organizations with funding for projects that meet the needs of our residents through the benefits of culture, recreation, and sport.
 This funding strives to create opportunities for citizens to engage in:

 The Parkland County Micro Grant program will support: